McNeil Myth vs. Facts

 Myth: McNeil helps keep rates low for BED and regional electric customers.

-Fact: McNeil is quite expensive to run.
-The plant, which, in Burlington Electric’s own words, “ is currently above market prices,” can only operate regularly because about 35% of its revenue comes from Connecticut Renewable Energy Credits (RECs), which BED “unbundles” from McNeil’s power and sells at a profit.
+Fact: McNeil is quite expensive to run and has lost money to its owners 7 of the last 9 years.
+In the first 10 months of fiscal year 2024, McNeil lost a staggering $8.54 million, a loss which is unavoidably absorbed by ratepayer money.
+The plant, which, according to Burlington Electric’s current Integrated Resource Plan, “ is currently above market prices,” can only operate regularly because about 35% of its revenue comes from Connecticut Renewable Energy Credits (RECs), which BED “unbundles” from McNeil’s power and sells at a profit.
 In fact, before Burlington Electric secured Connecticut RECs, McNeil operated much less frequently.
-After selling McNeil RECs to Connecticut, BED purchases cheaper RECs from hydropower to effectively use McNeil as a means of flipping substandard RECs at a profit. (“medium hydro” is not eligible for RECs in nearby states, and biomass is also ineligible in Massachusetts, New York, and other states).
+After selling McNeil RECs to Connecticut, BED purchases cheaper RECs from hydropower to effectively use McNeil as a means of flipping substandard RECs at a profit. (“medium hydro” is not eligible for RECs in nearby states, and biomass is also ineligible in states like Massachusetts and New York).

 Besides being a dubious practice as far as actually supporting new, clean, renewable energy, McNeil’s reliance on RECs poses a financial risk to ratepayers.
-If McNeil becomes ineligible for RECs or Vermont stops allowing unbundled RECs from sources like hydro, McNeil would take a financial hit that could only be made up for by increasing rates—as a Burlington Electric commissioner said in 2023, ratepayers would be “screwed” in that situation.
-Both of these risks are clear, near-term possibilities: a House Renewable Energy Standard bill would ban the sale of unbundled Hydro-Quebec RECs, and Connecticut is already working to phase out biomass from REC eligibility.
+As McNeil becomes ineligible for out-of-state RECs or Vermont stops allowing unbundled RECs from sources like hydro, McNeil would take a financial hit that could only be made up for by increasing rates—as a Burlington Electric commissioner said in 2023, ratepayers would be “screwed” in that situation.
+Both of these risks are clear, near-term possibilities: Connecticut is phasing out half of biomass energy's REC eligibility as of August 2024, and Vermont may eventually catch up to other neighboring state's like New York and Massachusetts in eliminating the sale of biomass RECs.

 Myth: McNeil is clean and emits no harmful pollution out of the stack.